sasadangelo/code4projects/_posts/2018-06-28-how-to-install-postgresql-on-docker.md

 post_series_id: getting-started-with-docker
 slug: how-to-install-postgresql-on-docker
 thumbnail: assets/img/postgres_and_docker.png
-excerpt: In this article, I would like to give you a brief introduction to Kubernetes and how to deploy applications on it.
+excerpt: This is the second article of Getting started with Docker series.
+You&#039;ll learn how to install PostgreSQL on a Docker container.
 categories:
 - Virtualization
 - Database